Plaza Asia 18th Floor - Zone D

 PLENARY SESSION 4

-Mobilizing Capital for CCS Invesment, Momentum to Drive Asia’s Carbon Economy Growth
+Mobilizing Capital for CCS Investment: Momentum to Drive Asia’s Carbon Economy Growth

 CONCURRENT SESSION 1